oh-lang/oh/wishlist.md

      ...
      of_(value)

-# because the type is not inferred, you always need to specify it in brackets.
+# because the type is not inferred, you always need to specify it in braces.
 # you can use `of_: the_type_` but this is not idiomatic:
 copy_[of_: int_](value: 3)    # will return the integer `3`